sapcc/swift-http-import/README.md

-If `jobs[].from.url` refers to a Yum repository (as used by most RPM-based Linux distributions), setting `jobs[].from.type` to Yum will cause `swift-http-import` to parse repository metadata to discover files to transfer, instead of relying on directory listings.
+If `jobs[].from.url` refers to a Yum repository (as used by most RPM-based Linux distributions), setting `jobs[].from.type` to Yum will cause `swift-http-import` to parse repository metadata to discover files to transfer, instead of looking at directory listings. *Warning:* With this option set, files below the given URL which are not referenced by the Yum repository metadata will **not** be picked up.

 ```yaml
 jobs: